The-Cool-Coders/Data-Structures-and-Algorithms/README.md

 Hence, we may conclude that the greedy approach picks an immediate optimized solution and may fail where global optimization is a major concern.

+### Dynamic Programming
+Dynamic Programming (DP) is an algorithmic technique for solving an optimization problem by breaking it down into simpler subproblems and utilizing the fact that the optimal solution to the overall problem depends upon the optimal solution to its subproblems.
+Dynamic Programming is mainly an optimization over plain recursion.
+Wherever we see a recursive solution that has repeated calls for same inputs, we can optimize it using Dynamic Programming.
+The idea is to simply store the results of subproblems, so that we do not have to re-compute them when needed later.
+This simple optimization reduces time complexities from exponential to polynomial.

+### Longest Common Subsequence

+ Given two sequences, we need to find the length of longest subsequence present in both of them.
+A subsequence is a sequence that appears in the same relative order, but not necessarily contiguous.

+ For example, “abc”, “abg”, “bdf”, “aeg”, ‘”acefg”, .. etc are subsequences of “abcdefg”.

+Let the input sequences be X[0..m-1] and Y[0..n-1] of lengths m and n respectively.
+And let L(X[0..m-1], Y[0..n-1]) be the length of LCS of the two sequences X and Y. Following is the recursive definition of L(X[0..m-1], Y[0..n-1]).

+If last characters of both sequences match (or X[m-1] == Y[n-1]) then L(X[0..m-1], Y[0..n-1]) = 1 + L(X[0..m-2], Y[0..n-2])

+If last characters of both sequences do not match (or X[m-1] != Y[n-1]) then L(X[0..m-1], Y[0..n-1]) = MAX ( L(X[0..m-2], Y[0..n-1]), L(X[0..m-1], Y[0..n-2]) )